Checkpoints and Checkbooks: The Legal Implications of Tariffs on International Trade

 How Diverse Industries and Carriers Navigate the Global Market

 This panel will bring together commodities importers and carriers to explore the commercial, legal, and consumer-facing consequences of the recent tariffs.
-Speakers will discuss how tariffs alter sourcing and manufacturing decisions, create compliance and enforcement challenges in-house, and shift marketing and pricing strategies across different industries.
-The discussion will underscore how tariffs ripple across the economy, shaping the decisions of carriers, commercial importers, and ultimately consumers.
+Speakers will discuss how tariffs alter sourcing and manufacturing decisions, create compliance and enforcement challenges in-house and shift marketing and pricing strategies across different industries.
+By highlighting sectors affected in varying degrees, the conversation will underscore how tariffs ripple across the economy, shaping the decisions of carriers, commercial importers, and ultimately consumers.

 Break